 A wind profiler radar or a wind profiler provides continuous real-time wind measurements at different heights in the atmosphere.
 The system functions like a weather radar, relying on pulses of electromagnetic radiation that emit upwards and reflect off moisture in the atmosphere.
 The movement of the moisture particles is measured via the reflected radiation, providing an indication of the speed and direction of the winds aloft.

-The daily hours of sunshine is measured with a sunshine recorder or pyrheliometer.
+Daily hours of sunshine are measured with a sunshine recorder or pyrheliometer.
 The instrument comprises a glass globe with a recorder card placed at its base.
 As the sun shines through the glass globe, the sunlight burns a hole on the recorded card.
 The number of hours of sunshine each day is derived from the time taken between the first and last burnt marks on the card.
 Clouds and rain reduce the amount of sunlight.

 Photodiode sensors measure the amount of solar radiation.
 These include the UV radiation sensor, total radiation sensors, and net radiation sensors.

 A significant change in Singapore’s ground-based weather observations in the late 2000s came from a growing network of Automatic Weather Stations (AWS).
 These systems provide continuous measurements of key weather elements which are essential for weather forecasting.
 The measurements also contribute to monitoring of local climatic trends.
 The AWS is mounted with different sensors measuring temperature, humidity, rainfall, wind speed and direction, and air pressure, replacing the traditional manual instruments.
 However, the role of the human observer remains important in recognizing and describing current weather conditions and subtle features of clouds.

 MSS’ island-wide network of AWS increased from 60+ stations in 2015 to 100+ stations in 2020.
 All the stations record rainfall, while about 20 of them also record temperature, humidity, wind and air pressure.